jnun/5daydocs/work/tasks/review/52-create-github-template-files.md

-# Create GitHub Issue and PR Template Files
+# Task 52: Create GitHub Issue and PR Template Files

 ## Problem
 The 5daydocs project should include GitHub template files (.github/ISSUE_TEMPLATE/ and .github/pull_request_template.md) that align with the 5DayDocs workflow, making it easier for users to contribute and report issues using the folder-based task management system.